Best Ring Video Doorbell Alternatives Android Central 2021

 While it's not required, Wyze is also offering a Cam Plus monitoring plan to send you real-time alerts and store full-length videos in the cloud for $1.99 per month.

 If you're looking for an alternative to the best Ring video doorbells, there are a lot of other great smart doorbells to choose from.
-Our top pick is the Eufy Video Doorbell.
-It offers many of the same features for around the same price but adds in extras like an included doorbell chime, and the built-in, on-device storage.
-Plus, it works with both Amazon's Alexa and the Google Assistant.
+Our top pick is the Eufy Video Doorbell because it offers many of the same features for around the same price but adds extras like an included doorbell chime and the built-in, on-device storage.
+Plus, it works with both Amazon's Alexa and Google Assistant.

 Speaking of the Google Assistant, another excellent option for those in the Google ecosystem is the Nest Hello Video Doorbell.
-With smart AI features like delivery alerts and people recognition, the Nest Hello is quite a powerful assistant for the Assistant.
+With smart AI features like delivery alerts and people recognition, the Nest Hello is quite a powerful assistant.

 Finally, if you're concerned about spending a lot of money, the EZVIZ WiFI Video Doorbell is one of the most affordable quality video doorbells you can find, and you certainly won't be able to find a cheaper option than the Wyze Video Doorbell!